 3. Try to keep the rules simple enough for your child to understand.
 Children will vary when they can understand the concept of the sticker chart rules.
 Some will be able to understand at 2 and others not until 3 or even 4.
 They all develop differently so this isn’t a reflection on intelligence.
 Also, your child may be able to understand the chart, but can care less about it until you either find the right “currency” or he gets a little older.

 6. Put the sticker chart where he can see it.
 You want to reinforce the idea of the chart and if he can’t see it, he won’t think about it.
-When we were working on a sleep problem (because, for us, they never go away 100% for son #1), we put his sleep chart taped on his bedroom door.
+When working on a sleep problem, we taped the chart right to my son’s bedroom door at his eye level.

 7. Involve your child in putting the stickers on the chart.
 You must involve your child as much as possible in the entire process.
 If you just announce there is a chart, explain the rules, put the chart in a drawer and you’re the one to put the stickers on, she won’t find the chart fun whatsoever.
 You have to be energetic and excited in creating the chart, involve her in the decorations, and make it exciting.
 Let her have some control (toddlers looooove control) by putting the sticker on the chart herself.
 It doesn’t matter if the sticker is crooked or in the “wrong” place.